 Have you ever considered how you would feed yourself and your loved ones in a crisis?
 We take for granted that we can just go to the store and buy anything we want, but a crisis can happen for many reasons.
-In fact, think about the year 2020 and the products and services that were limited or out of reach to us.
+In fact, think about the years 2020 and 2021 and the products and services limited or out of reach to the consumer.
 So think “Survival Garden Basics.”

 During both WWI and WWII, people in many countries planted gardens known as “Victory Gardens” to help ease the strain of food rationing.
 A Survival Garden is the same idea: it is a vegetable, fruit, and herb garden carefully planned so that it can sustain you and your family in times of need.
 You can start your own survival garden, whether you live in the city or country.